NO

 Rule/requirementIn Macct

-Unrealised currency difference at 31 Dec (Accounting Act § 4-9) Implemented at year-end.
-Open receivables and payables are revalued at the balance-sheet-date rate; the difference is posted to 8060 (gain) or 8160 (loss).
+Unrealised currency difference at 31 Dec (Accounting Act § 4-9) Implemented.
+Open foreign-currency items are valued at the balance-sheet-date rate at year-end, and the unrealised gain/loss is posted.
+Cf. the Accounting Act § 4-9.

 Controls (three layers)